 Not necessarily.
 Another consequence of vitamin C’s instability is that brands have to spend more time and money on research to ensure that their products are shelf-stable and will be properly absorbed into the skin—and that cost is often passed along to consumers.

-“The formulations I’ve seen with reasonable scientific evidence behind them have a [slightly higher] price point,” says Humphrey.
+"The formulations I've seen with reasonable scientific evidence behind them have a [slightly] price point," says Humphrey of these skin care products.

-Skimming packaging won’t get you far when it comes to finding a quality product.
+Skimming packaging won't get you far when it comes to finding a quality product.
 Seek out recommendations from experts and do your research.
-Look for brands that post before and after photos of their research, along with study results.
-Keep in mind that it can take two to four weeks of daily usage to see results.
-Be sure to keep a close watch on your skin.
+Look for brands that post before and after photos of their research and study results.
+Remember, it can take two to four weeks of daily usage to see results.

-If it starts looking brighter, that’s a sure sign your vitamin C products are working.
+If skin starts looking brighter, that's a sure sign your vitamin C products are working.

 For a quick fix, try this five-minute sheet mask infused with a serum made of vitamin C and pineapple extract.